 From Left to Right:

-The explorer Juan Rodrigues Cabrillo discovered the coast of this State of California for Spain in the autumn, 1542.
+The explorer Juan Rodrigues Cabrillo discovered the coast of the State of California for Spain in the autumn, of 1542.
 But Spain did not begin to colonize this state until 1769.

 The English Flag

 The English navigator, Francis Drake, on what is now the Marin County coast, north of the Golden Gate, from June 17 to July 23, 1579.
 While there, he claimed this region for England, however, England took no steps to maintain the claim.